Baker says Mass. ‘still on upward slope’ of coronavirus pandemic, advises all residents to wear masks in public

-BOSTON (WHDH) - Gov. Charlie Baker said Friday that statistical models indicate Massachusetts is “still on the upward slope” of the coronavirus pandemic before he advised all residents to wear a mask in public until further notice.
+BOSTON (WHDH) – Gov. Charlie Baker said Friday that statistical models indicate Massachusetts is “still on the upward slope” of the coronavirus pandemic before he advised all residents to wear masks in public to help curb the spread of the highly contagious disease.

 RELATED: Walsh says city’s coronavirus response will extend ‘well into July and August’ as cases continue to rise

-Baker added that the peak will likely hit on or around April 20 and he estimated that there would be about 2,500 new coronavirus cases each day.
+Baker added that the peak will likely hit on or around April 20 and he estimated that there could be about 2,500 new coronavirus cases each day.

 On Thursday, 2,100 new confirmed cases were reported in the Bay State.
 The significant jump marked the largest day-to-day increase since the start of the outbreak.